This is a guest post by Grayson Williams

 7. Motion capture security system

 Smart home security is a necessity these days.
 You need to know who is messing around your home when you are at work or out of town.
-That is why you need to create a motion capture security system using Raspberry Pi Camera Module.
+That is why you need to create a motion capture security system using the Raspberry Pi Camera Module.
 You will need a USB storage device for storing captured images.
 A high capacity microSD card can do if you don’t have a USB.
 Now follow this procedure to create your first DIY home security system.
 Also, to ensure safety you can also use a NordVPN which will enable you to encrypt your data.
+(Take a look at this NordVPN Review if you’d like to know more.) “

 8. Wi-Fi extender